-The list below includes a selection of materials that explore the transition from an academic to a non-academic career.
+The list below includes a selection of materials that explore the transition from an academic to an applied career in political science.
 The resources below are meant to provide a starting point for further research.

 Online Career Resources: This APSA resource provides links to career sites and job search tools that may be useful for exploring career options.